Howrah–Chennai main line

-The Howrah–Chennai main line is a railway line connecting Chennai and Kolkata cutting across Eastern Coastal Plains of India.
-It covers a distance of 1661 km across, West Bengal, Odisha, Andhra Pradesh and Tamil Nadu.
+The Howrah–Chennai main line is an Indian railway line connecting Howrah and Chennai Central.
+It is one of the seven major trunk routes of the Indian Railways.
+It traverses about 1661 km along the eastern coast of India across the states of West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu.

 Sections

 The 1661 km long trunk line has been treated in more detail in its sections: